OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 4. Add the following repository to Cydia: `https://build.frida.re`.
 5. Install Frida from Cydia.

 Cydia allows you to manage repositories.
-One of the most popular repositories is BigBoss (and one of the most popular software packages is the BigBoss Recommended Tools).
+One of the most popular repositories is BigBoss, which contains various packages, such as the BigBoss Recommended Tools package.
 If your Cydia installation isn't pre-configured with this repository, you can add it by navigating to Sources -> Edit, then clicking "Add" in the top left and entering the following URL:

 ```
 http://apt.thebigboss.org/repofiles/cydia/